New Results on Nyldon Words and Nyldon-like Sets

-\begin{lemma} Over an alphabet $A=\{0, 1, \dots, m\}$, if a word $v$ has length at most $\ell-3$, then $w=m(m-1)\underbrace{mm\cdots m}_{\ell-2 \text{ copies}}v$ is Nyldon. \end{lemma} \begin{proof} If we perform Melan\c{c}on's algorithm on $w$, then a block of length $\ell-1$ will form at the beginning of the word.
-This block is lexicographically greater than any block to the right, since any such block has length less then $\ell-1$, and our first block is the lexicographically largest Nyldon word of length at most $\ell-1$ by \cref{lem:largestnyldonword}.
+\begin{lemma} Let $\ell$ be a nonnegative integer.
+If a word $v$ has length at most $\ell$, then $w=m(m-1)m^{\ell+1}v$ is Nyldon. \end{lemma} \begin{proof} If we perform Melan\c{c}on's algorithm on $w$, then a block of length $\ell+2$ will form at the beginning of the word by \cref{prop:firstblock}.
+This block is lexicographically greater than any block to the right, since any such block has length less then $\ell+2$ (as the whole word has length at most $2\ell+3$), and our first block is the lexicographically largest Nyldon word of length at most $\ell+2$ by \cref{lem:largestnyldonword}.
 So, the whole word is Nyldon. \end{proof}